 According to statutory provisions, a data protection officer may be requested externally and may also be designated internally within the company.
 The external Data Protection Officer should have a certain amount of expertise and, if possible, work with an experienced team so that your employees have a point-of-contact at all times.
 An in-house Data Protection Officer, on the other hand, should have basic knowledge in the fields of law, IT, and business administration, and must continue their education and training in order to continually meet the legal requirements.
 It’s also important to note that not every employee can be designated as the in-house Data Protection Officer.

-Since when do companies need a Data Protection Officer?
+Requirement to appoint a Data Protection Officer: Since when do companies need a Data Protection Officer?

 According to the GDPR, designating a Data Protection Officer has been mandatory for certain companies since the regulation was introduced in 2018.
 You can read about this in Article 37 of the General Data Protection Regulation.
 It calls for the mandatory appointment of a DPO at every organization that processes or stores personal data for EU citizens.
 DPOs must be “appointed for all public authorities, and where the core activities of the controller or the processor involve ‘regular and systematic monitoring of data subjects on a large scale’ or where the entity conducts large-scale processing of ‘special categories of personal data,’” such as race, ethnicity, or religious beliefs.